Working in the UK

 - develop the skills which graduate employers seek, such as teamwork and communication

-At Nottingham, the part-time work agency Unitemps can help you find paid opportunities in the local area.
+At Nottingham, our team in Unitemps can help you find paid part-time opportunities in the local area.

 Other ways to gain experience